Cherokee history: 19th century

 Early in the 19th century, the Cherokees were led by Principal Chiefs Little Turkey (1788–1801), Black Fox (1801–1811), and Pathkiller (1811–1827).
 The seat of the Cherokee after 1788 was at Ustanali (near Calhoun, Georgia); in 1825 nearby New Echota became the Cherokee capital.
 Former warriors James Vann and his protégés Major Ridge (son of Pathkiller) and Charles R. Hicks, made up the "Cherokee Triumvirate" and became the dominant leaders, particularly of the younger, more acculturated generation.
 These leaders had had more dealings with European Americans and tended to favor acculturation, formal education, and American methods of farming.

 The Cherokee attempted to deal with the United States government as one sovereign and independent nation to another, but they suffered from internal divisions plus encroachment on their land and hostility by white settlers.
-After several land giveaways by Cherokee leaders acting for their own benefit, the group of "young chiefs," including Ridge and Hicks, arose from 1806-1810 and succeeded in persuading the majority of Cherokees that their survival as a people depended upon unity and tribal ownership of their lands.
-In 1816-1817, Andrew Jackson led an effort to force the Cherokee to migrate west of the Mississippi River and surrender their lands to the U.S. government.
+After several land giveaways by Cherokee leaders acting for their own benefit, the group of "young chiefs," including Ridge and Hicks, arose from 1806 to 1810 and succeeded in persuading the majority of Cherokees that their survival as a people depended upon unity and tribal ownership of their lands.
+In 1816–1817, Andrew Jackson led an effort to force the Cherokee to migrate west of the Mississippi River and surrender their lands to the U.S. government.
 Jackson's attempt led to the Cherokee adopting a political reform that has been called "the first Cherokee constitution."
 The reform moved away from traditional decision making and decentralized power to establishing a Cherokee nation based on laws, institutions, and centralized authority.
 The reform also prohibited any additional cession of Cherokee lands to the U.S. government without the consent of a National Committee representing all 54 Cherokee towns.